There are £15 billion of unclaimed means-tested benefits sitting in government coffers each year.

 Better off people might choose not to claim theirs but for the rest of us it is always, always worth checking if we’re missing out.
 Many councils are reporting people are not claiming the Council Tax Support they’re due, and it’s often Universal Credit claimants who forget because it’s now claimed in a different place to previous benefits.

 The good news is, we can now check what we’re entitled to online.
-The web-based calculators provide more of a guide but at least we know what we should be asking for, in terms of benefits.
+The web-based calculators, like this one on the Quids in! website, provide more of a guide but at least we know what we should be asking for, in terms of benefits.
 They’re dead easy to use and accurate down to our postcode area, so includes support available from the local council.
-(More here)
+(More here).

 Benefit claimants are often wrongly blamed for the state of the country but most people have paid in, not to help others but help themselves in times of hardship.
 Billions of pounds go unclaimed, so if you’re on a low income and need it, claim it.